gibbok/notes-graphql/README.md

 ## Meta fields

 GraphQL allows you to request `__typename`, a meta field, at any point in a query to get the name of the object type at that point.
-This is useful wje we do don't know what type is returned by the service.
+This is useful when we do don't know what type is returned by the service and we need get more information on an union for instance.

 ```
   search(text: "an") {
     __typename
     ... on Human {